-As a life coach, I’m in the business of supporting people through the change process.
-I know from experience that it takes much more than a desire to make positive changes happen in your life.
+As a life coach, I’m in the business of supporting people as they create radical, positive changes in their lives.
+I know from experience that real change requires much more than desire.
 It certainly takes more than motivation, which always ebbs and flows.
 It even takes more than a plan.

 What Is a Habit?

-A habit is a behavior or activity that you routinely do over and over again.
-So much so, that you begin to do it unconsciously.
-A powerful habit becomes so ingrained in you that it feels hard-wired — the way you cover your mouth when you cough, put on your right sock first, or answer the phone.
-You don't actually think about it at all.
+Change is hard because habits are powerful.
+They become so ingrained that they feel hard-wired — the way you cover your mouth when you cough, put on your right sock first, or answer the phone.
+You just do it, without thinking about it at all.

-It is also true that the arc, even the outcomes of our entire lives are built on the habits that we engage in every day — most of which are almost entirely subconscious.
+It is also true that the arc, even the outcomes, of our lives are built on the habits we engage in every day — most of which are almost entirely subconscious.
 Think about it: Your life, as it is today, is simply the outcome of everything that you’ve done up until this point.
-A few macro-decisions have the potential impact our life to a significant degree, like who you marry, the job you take, moving to a new town.
+A few macro-decisions have the potential to impact your life to a significant degree, like who you marry, the job you take, or moving to a new town.

 What is a Keystone Habit?

-Let's be real: If you think about ALL the habits you might need to change in order to achieve your goals, it can feel discouraging.
-It can be overwhelming to sit down and take stock of the all things in your life that aren't working, and all of the personal habits you'd have to change in order to create the kind of results you want.
-Even just having one goal of losing ten pounds requires a number of small daily habits to make that happen: tracking food, consciously choosing healthy lower calorie options, saying no to junk and sweets, minding portion size, getting yourself to exercise, being mindful of cravings and impulsivity, and having a plan to deal with special situations like holidays or outings.
+Take the goal of losing ten pounds.
+It requires a number of daily micro-habits that together will change your relationship with food: tracking what you eat, consciously choosing lower calorie options, saying no to junk and sweets, minding portion size, getting yourself to exercise, being mindful of cravings and impulsivity, and having a plan to deal with special situations, like holidays or outings.

-It's probably exhausting just to read that one paragraph!
-When you tack on other personal goals / resolutions of things you aspire to, like saving money, having a better relationship, being more productive at work, etc, it's even worse.
-That's because when you start breaking down all the small action steps that achievement in those areas would entail, it’s enough to make you want to eat ALL the donuts, isn’t it?
+Then tack on your other personal goals, like saving money, having a better relationship, or getting more done at work.
+When you start breaking down all the small steps these goals require, it’s enough to make you want to eat a donut and take a nap, isn’t it?

 - How long does it take to break a bad habit?
 Why it may be easier than you think.